 Being surrounded by their laughter, support, stories from their lives, and just atmosphere made me so happy.
 I actually think this was one of the best weekends of my life (but hold on, we’re just at Thursday!).
 We were all staying at the same hotel, the Cavendish, so we shared a taxi ride back – of course, more laughter ensued.
 Back at the hotel we said our goodbyes, and we agreed to meet for breakfast!

 Along the hour long rush hour drive to Canary Wharf I was texting with Rasmus, who’s flight had been delayed 3 times!
 Finally I arrived at the Marriott West India Quay, and they took my suitcase.
 I dashed (well, limped with my boot) into the conference area where I saw a big sign “FLAWLESS TANS BY LISA” surely, this was the woman I had sent a paypal payment to months in advance.
 I checked in, was given a goodie bag, and led to the womens tanning room.
 I was greeted by a woman in all black standing in a room of black human sized standing pods.
 In a thick British accent to told me to get undressed and put my things in one of the baskets “Hey sweethawt, go ‘head ‘n put ya things over there.
 Then come stan’ in a boof’ and I’ll get ya sorted!”
-I was the only one in there, and so I stripped down and put on the sticky foot soles.
-Within seconds she had me standing in all kinds of positions and I was tan, I specifically remember “bend over and stick out your bum!”
-I was then shuffled over to a small floor fan, where I dried.
-More women started coming in.
-I kind of wanted to look at them to see their musculature, etc., but I felt like a weirdo.
-The sprayer woman took me back in the pod for a second coat.
-Upon my second drying I found myself literally bumping elbows, naked, with two others!
-I realized there was no point in being uncomfortable and I just stood there turning every so often thinking “Whatever.”
+I was the only one in there, and so I got ready and put on the sticky foot soles.
+Within seconds I was tan!

 I ran up to my new room at the Marriott and was so excited.
 They had such nice fluffy and clean sheets, everything taken care of!
 I ordered plain grilled chicken from room service and Johanna came to meet me.
 We got all prepped and headed to the athletes meeting!